-100 mL of n-hexane and: (i) magnetically stirred for 6 h at room temperature, or (ii) extracted by means of Soxhlet apparatus.
-The residual solid was dried under static air at 40 $^{\circ}$ C. The solvent was evaporated from the filtered solution using a rotary evaporator (Buchi) and then under a vacuum pump.
+As reference conventional method, n-hexane was employed as the extraction solvent.
+10 g of the starting biomasses (GCB or CS) were suspended in 100 mL of n-hexane and: i) magnetically stirred for 6 h at room temperature, or ii) extracted by means of Soxhlet apparatus.
+The residual solid was dried under static air at 40°C. The solvent was evaporated from the filtered solution by rotary evaporator (Buchi) and then under vacuum pump.

-Chlorogenic acid extraction
+Chlorogenic acids extraction

-Supercritical CO2 extraction + co-solvent.
-The same equipment employed for biomass supercritical delipidization was then connected to a co-solvent pump (515 HPLC pump, Waters).
+Supercritical CO2 extraction + co-solvent

+The same equipment employed for biomass supercritical delipidization was then connected to a co-solvent pump (515 HPLC pump Waters).
 29.5 g of defatted CS or 46.6 g of defatted GCB were loaded during their respective extraction experiments.
-Before setting the supercritical conditions inside the vessel, 10% v/w (with respect to the loaded biomass) of water : ethanol (1:1) mixture was injected inside the vessel, as a result of preliminary trials aimed to assess the best co-solvent mixture.
+Before setting the supercritical conditions inside the vessel, 10% v/w (with respect to the loaded biomass) of a mixture water:ethanol (1:1) was injected inside the vessel, as a result of preliminary trials aimed to assess the best co-solvent mixture.
 The operative supercritical pressure was set at 300 bar, while the temperature of the vessel and the temperature of the restrictor block were maintained at 60 °C and 75 °C, respectively, throughout the extraction period.
 A static maceration 30 min period was maintained at the beginning, followed by a dynamic period of 1 hour maintaining an ethanol flow rate of 0.5 mL min-1 (corresponding to 0.25% v/v of the CO2 amount) with a CO2 gas flow rate constant at 8 SCFH (standard cubic feet per hour).
-After this first cycle, many cycles, comprising 15 min of maceration time in static conditions and 1 hour of dynamic conditions with cosolvent addition, were performed.
-The extracted solutions were collected and ethanol was evaporated using a rotary evaporator (Buchi) and then under a vacuum pump.
+After this first cycle, many cycles, comprising 15 min of maceration time in static conditions and 1 hour of dynamic conditions with co-solvent addition, were performed.
+The extract solutions were collected and ethanol was evaporated by rotary evaporator and then under vacuum pump.

-Solvent-based extraction.
+Solvent-based extraction

 A conventional solvent-based extraction method was employed as a reference in order to quantify the total chlorogenic acids and caffeine content of the biomasses and identify the co-extracted species.
-Some reference literature works were considered to select the most appropriate and effective strategy.20-22 In detail, 1 gram of biomass powder of CS or GCB was mixed with 10 mL of an acidic hydroalcoholic solution of water: ethanol = 7:3 (+1% formic acid).
-The suspension was magnetically stirred at room temperature for 4 hours, centrifuged at 6000 rpm for 5 min, and then filtered on a Buchner funnel.
-The solvent was evaporated using a rotary evaporator (Buchi) and then under a vacuum pump.
+Some reference literature works were considered to select the most appropriate and effective strategy ^{20-22}.
+In details, 1 gram of biomass powder of CS or GCB was mixed with 10 mL of an acidic hydroalcoholic solution of water:ethanol=7:3 (+1% formic acid).
+The suspension was magnetically stirred at room temperature for 4 hours, centrifuged at 6000 rpm for 5 min and then filtered on a Buchner.
+The solvent was evaporated by rotary evaporator (Buchi) and then under vacuum pump.

-Characterization of the extracts
+Characterization of extracts

-Chlorogenic acids and caffeine profiles.
-The composition of the extracts in terms of chlorogenic acids and caffeine was analyzed using a Waters ACQUITY UPLC (Ultra-high Performance Liquid Chromatography) system (Waters corp., United States) equipped with a quaternary solvent manager system, autosampler, thermostated column compartment and dualwavelength UV-Vis detector.
-Water solutions of the samples were filtered (0.2 μm nylon filters) before injection (5 μL) in the system.
-The analytical separation was performed using an ACQUITY UPLC[®] BEH C18 column (1.7 μm, 2.1 × 50 mm).
-The mobile phase was composed of water containing 0.1% of formic acid (v/v) (A) and acetonitrile containing 0.1% of formic acid (v/ v) (B).
-The flow rate was set at 0.25 mL min-1 and the linear gradient elution was: 0 min, 95% A; 3 min, 93% A; 7 min, 90% A; 15 min, 80% A; 18 min, 95% with a re-equilibration time of 3 min before the next injection.
-The column temperature was maintained at 34 °C and the wavelengths were set at 275 nm and 324 nm, corresponding to the maximum absorption of caffeine and chlorogenic acids, respectively.
-Data were processed using Empower 3 workstations.
+Chlorogenic acids and caffeine profile

+The extracts composition in terms of chlorogenic acids and caffeine was analyzed with Waters ACQUITY UPLC (Ultra-high Performance Liquid Chromatography) system (Waters corp., United States) equipped with a quaternary solvent manager system, autosampler, thermostated column compartment and a dual-wavelength UV-Vis detector.
+Water solutions of samples were filtered (0.2 μm nylon filters) before injection (5 μL) in the system.
+The analytical separation was performed using an ACQUITY UPLC® BEH C18 column (1.7 μm, 2.1×50 mm).
+The mobile phase was composed of water containing 0.1% of formic acid (v/v) (A) and acetonitrile containing 0.1% of formic acid (v/v) (B).
+The flow rate was set at 0.25 mL min-1 and the linear gradient elution was: 0 min, 95% A; 3 min, 93% A; 7 min, 90%